bhadrinath95/irctcweb/README.md

 o Users of IRCTC application can able to perform following task,

-• User can able to book travel details
+• User can able to book travel details <br />
-• Can able add/ modify passengers details
+• Can able add/ modify passengers details <br />
-• Selenium in backend will gets executed for booking the ticket in IRCTC website
+• Selenium in backend will gets executed for booking the ticket in IRCTC website <br />
-• We will be receive the confirmation
+• We will be receive the confirmation <br />